 - Green Electronics Council co-marketing support for the winning entities

 Please note that the nomination period for the 2018 Catalyst Awards has now closed.
-Nominations were submitted in PDF format by using one of the “Submit Your Nomination” buttons on this webpage.
-You may download the nomination form at this link.
+Nominations were submitted in PDF format using one of the “Submit Your Nomination” buttons on this webpage.
+The nomination form is available for download at this link.
 Each nomination should be comprised of three sections: contact information, a one-page Executive Summary, and a full submission that should not exceed 5 pages.
 Quantitative data addressing the nomination’s sustainability and wellness claims is not required, but it may strengthen the submission if included.
 Each nomination must respond to all three sections below.
 Each question need not be answered in detail; responding to each question will enable the judges to better evaluate the submission.